 With that shopping whirlwind under our belt, the rest of the afternoon is reserved for the sights of Paris.
 Start making your way southwest, toward the Palais-Royal (8 Rue de Montpensier).
 Take some photos in the striped columns courtyard, you only regret the ones you don’t take.
 Your window shopping doesn’t have to be over yet.
 If you’re a fan of Breakfast at Tiffany’s, head down to the time-capsule boutiques: La Petite Robe Noir is a vintage store dedicated entirely to the little black dress Audrey wore so well in the opening scene.

-Late afternoon: A refresher is in order, so we’ll start making our way back to the hotel, strolling past the Louvre since it’s so nearby, stopping for just a few more photos, and then we’ll cross the Seine, admiring the Eiffel Tower making an appearance in the distance.
-If you’re not tired and you’ve wandered your way to dinner time, you can go straight to our destination, it’s not far away.
-Otherwise, head to your hotel, freshen up, change your shoes, and we’ll meet back up for dinner.
+Late afternoon: A refresher is in order, so we’ll start making our way back to the hotel to change clothes and log some time on the computer.
+Stroll past the Louvre since it’s nearby, and stop for just a few more photos, then we’ll cross the Seine, admiring the Eiffel Tower making an appearance in the distance.
+If you’re not tired and you’ve wandered up an appetite, you can go straight to our destination, it’s not far away.
+Otherwise, head to your hotel, freshen up, change your shoes, check your e-mails, and we’ll meet back up for dinner.

 Evening: Assuming you’re staying in Saint Germain, this is the perfect time to leisurely stroll through the charming yet crowded streets of Saint Germain.
 We won’t be here long, we have a perfect French bistro dinner waiting.
 Pop into The Abbey Bookshop if you want an off-the-beaten path and charming bookstore experience to wet your appetite.
 Otherwise look down the side streets for pop up shops and unique little boutiques, and window displays galore to make your eyes dazzle with delight.